In This Article

-Here at Byrdie, we live and die for a fabulous smoky eye—especially when makeup artists like Patrick Ta and Sarah Tanno are behind them.
+Here at Byrdie, we live for a fabulous smoky eye—especially when makeup artists like Patrick Ta and Katie Jane Hughes are behind them.
 Sure, it might not be a look we rock on the regular, as we tend to opt for natural makeup more days than not—but that by no means diminishes our obsession.

-First things first, you want to go in with a neutral, medium-brown shade one or two shades darker than your skin tone.
+First things first, you want to go in with a neutra shade as a base.
+"I'm going with the most bone-colored shade and tapping it on," says Hughes.
+"This is to neutralize the texture of the lid, and also brighten the lid."
 Sweeping this shadow all over the lid and into the crease will make the rest of the blending process more seamless and give your high-voltage hues something to adhere to.
-Here are 10 neutral eye shadow palettes we swear by, all of which have a variety of killer base shades to choose from.

 Once you have your base, you'll want to apply a darker shade to the outer corners and crease of your eyes.
 Hughes is going for a warm, taupe look, but you may choose a darker, more charcoal-toned shade for this step, which helps create definition.
 It's all about the look you're going for.

 After getting your base shadow and definition shade to a place that you're happy with, you then want to go in with your main shadow, whether it be a classic black or bronze, or an electric blue or purple.
 Simply pack this shade all over the lid and blend, blend, blend until there are no harsh lines.
 You can also trace a small amount on your lower lash line for an added intensity that brings the whole look together.
 Just make sure to blend until everything is seamless.
 What's more: To give it a subtle cat-eye vibe, blend outwards and upwards in the outer corner where you'd normally do a wing.

 Step Five: Finish Off With Mascara